-The non-lucrative visa is renewable for two x two-year periods.
-This period is double the initial one-year of the visa.
+The non-lucrative visa is renewable for two additional two-year periods.
+The renewal period is double the initial one-year of the visa.

 - You must have lived more than 183 days in Spain in the first year of the visa.
 This requirement can have tax implications.

 - The financial requirement is 800% of the IPREM (to cover the full two years).

 - If you have kids of school-going age, you’ll need to show they attended school.

 There is no legal restriction on working remotely while you are in Spain on a non-lucrative visa.
 However, it is not a simple as that!

 Remember, you submit your initial visa application to your nearest embassy or consulate.
 And, different consulates treat remote work in different ways.
 There is no provision for remote work in the legislation, but it does fit the intent of not being a burden on the state.

 - Some consulates (but not all) will accept income from remote work for non-Spanish companies) as part of the proof of income to qualify for the non-lucrative visa.
 However, some consulates insist that all income is passive (i.e. From pensions, investments, etc.) and ask you to declare that you will not work remotely.

 - Once you have been granted a non-lucrative residence permit and live in Spain, there is no legal restriction on remote work for non-Spanish companies.
 It does not matter which embassy or consulate processed your initial visa application.

 - If you are living in Spain on a non-lucrative residence permit, you will normally be resident in Spain for taxation.
 So, if you declare remote work income in your Spanish tax return, it won’t stop the Spanish immigration department from renewing your non-lucrative visa regardless of where the visa was first issued.